Pike County Central High School

 Pike County Central High School (PCCHS) is a public high school located in Pikeville, Kentucky, United States.
 The school mascot is a hawk.
 The school motto is "Soaring To Greatness".
 PCCHS serves around 700 students in 9th to 12th grade.
-It is located just minutes from the downtown Pikeville area.
-It features vocational schools and GED programs in addition to its regular courses.
+It is near downtown Pikeville.

 History

-Pike County Central High School is the result of a consolidation, which brought together the former Johns Creek High School and Mullins High School in 1993.
+Pike County Central High School is the result of the 1993 consolidation of the former Johns Creek High School and Mullins High School.